anito/vod-app/README.md

 # Video On Demand Manager (Sapper) ~ deprecated

 *This Project is NOT under active development anymore.
-See the [SvelteKit](https://github.com/anito/vod-app-svelte-kit/) Version instead*
+See this [SvelteKit Version](https://github.com/anito/vod-app-svelte-kit/) instead*

 Manage videos on a per user basis.
 Create time frames limiting access to booked video content.